gmitirol/empop-use/docs/using_empop.md

 |     Insertions      |     315.1C     -315.1C     315+C     309.1C     309.2C     309+CC    |     For multiple insertions all preceding insertions need to be stated, e.g., annotating 309.2C is not possible without 309.1C                                                                                                                                                               |
 |     Deletions       |     249-     A249-     249delA     249del                            |     'del' is treated case insensitive, e.g. Del, DEL, dEL, deL etc is   accepted.
 Note that the single character 'D' is considered a mixture of A, G, and T (IUPAC).

 #### 4.1.4.
-Finding neighbors
+Find neighbors
 EMPOP provides two methods for searching neighbors: by **count** and by **cost**.
 Under the current settings, EMPOP identifies neighbors with:

-    A count difference of up to **2**.
+- A **count** difference of up to **2**.
-    A cost threshold of **5.34** (find details on cost estimation in [Huber et al, 2018](https:// 10.1016/j.fsigen.2018.09.001).
+- A **cost** threshold of **5.34** (find details on cost estimation in [Huber et al, 2018](https://10.1016/j.fsigen.2018.09.001).

 The default setting for forensic frequency estimates is **neighbor search by count**.

 #### 4.1.5.
 Match type
-Match type settings are relevant for the mode of querying point heteroplasmy
+Match type settings are relevant for the mode of querying **point heteroplasmy**.

-    **Pattern Match:** Mixture designations match their individual components.
+- **Pattern Match:** Mixture designations match all their individual components.
-    Example: Y = {C, T, Y}.
+  Example: Y = {C, T, Y}
-    A query of 152Y will match both 152T and 152C.
+  A query of 152Y matches both T152 and 152C

-    Literal Match: Mixture designations are treated as exclusive, matching only their specific designation.
+- **Literal Match:** Mixture designations are treated as exclusive, matching only their specific designation.
-    Example: Y = {Y}.
+  Example: Y = {Y}
-    A query of 152Y will match only 152Y.
+  A query of 152Y matches only 152Y

-Default Setting: The pattern match method is the default setting for forensic frequency estimates.
+The default setting for forensic frequency estimates is **pattern match**.

-This is relevant for the consideration of point heteroplasmy in both the query sequence as well as the database sequences.
-*Pattern match:* mixture designations match its individual components (Y={C,T,Y}).
-Example: 152Y matches 152T and 152C.
-*Literal match:* mixture designations are considered exclusive to all other nucleotide designations (Y={Y}).
-Example: 152Y matches only 152Y.
-Pattern match is the default setting for forensic frequency estimates.

-#### 4.1.7.
+#### 4.1.6.
 Disregard InDels
-Length variants that are known hotspots for insertion/deletions (indels) should be ignored in a forensic database query.
-This involves the C-runs around positions 16193, 309, 463 and 573 and the T-run around position 455 relative to the rCRS in the control region.
-In the coding region length variants around positions 960, 5899, 8276 and 8285 are ignored for a forensic query.
+These settings are relevant for the mode of querying **length heteroplasmy**.

+Length heteroplasmy is located in known hotspots (homopolymeric tracts) for insertions and deletions (indels).
+They should be excluded from standard forensic database queries.
+These include:

+- **Control Region:**
+  C-runs near positions 16193, 309, 463, and 573
+  The T-run near position 455

+  ❗ Note: The C-insertion downstream of nucleotide position 315, i.e., 315.1C, 315+C, is not a length heteroplasmic variant but a phylogenetically stable insertion relative to the rCRS.

+- **Coding Region:**
+  Length variants near positions 960, 5899, 8276, and 8285

 |     Length variant    |     5’ junction    |     3’ junction    |     Repeating motif    |
 |-----------------------|--------------------|--------------------|------------------------|